urbit/urbit.org/content/grants/go-urbit.md

 ### Milestone 1 - Go Noun

-Expected Completion:
+Expected Completion: 15 April 2022
-Payment: 1 Star
+Payment: $10000 in WSTR

 Implement the Noun protocol in Golang.